-In this episode, we answer our most frequently asked questions: what we’re doing with all our stuff and where we’re going once we start for real.
-And we’ll also share an update on what’s next for the podcast.
+What we’re doing with all our stuff, where we’re going once we start for real, and what’s next for the podcast.

 Photos from this episode: visit our blog, Driving Inertia

 This is Road Tripping in America series one, before the truck starts.
 I’m Lisa and this is Paul and this is episode three: trading stuff for places.